gasparka/thesis/docs/3_synthesis.rst

 Converting Python to VHDL
 -------------------------

+Tools like MATLAB feature an complex conversion process that requires 'understanding' of the source code.
+Tools must perform major transformations to turn source code into VHDL.
+This thesis proposes to use simple conversion from Python to VHDL, that requires no majord transformations;
-The conversion process requires no major transformations or 'understanding' of the source code; this is made possible by the OOP VHDL model that allows easy mapping of Python constructs to VHDL.
-Even so, the conversion process poses some challenges like type inference and syntax conversion.
+this is made possible by the OOP VHDL model that allows easy mapping of Python constructs to VHDL.
+Even so, the conversion process poses some challenges like type inference and syntax conversion, that are investigated in this chapter.

 .. _pyvhdl_types: